 The essential nature and necessary functioning of a nucleus, as in any organism that wishes to survive- requires a clean, clear and kind communication stream with all its components.
 Non-cooperative struggles impact the whole and delay systems and created emotionally charged backlogs.
 Crafting time for ceremony, ritual and community labor is necessary to a core board formation, as well as ritual conflict enactments and Elder supervision.

-Conversations and actions that prompts new systems- in finance, governance and nature’s rights- requires innovative networks and compelling new narratives about access, resources, and our place within the world.
+Conversations and actions that prompts new systems requires innovative networks and compelling new narratives about access, resources, and our place within the world.

 Yupaychani! (thank you!)